Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Introduction

 The statistical approach gives a better description of dealing with a complex system formed in the hadronic and nuclear collisions.
 The study of final state transverse momentum spectra dispenses knowledge about the kinetic freeze-out processes in such collisions.
 With this motivation, we have analyzed the $p_{\rm{T}}$-spectra of $\Lambda_{c}^{+}$ and $\rm{D}^{0}$ to extract thermodynamic information in a wide $p_{\rm{T}}$-range using a thermodynamically consistent non-extensive distribution function, called the Tsallis distribution \cite{Cleymans:2011in, Cleymans:2012ya, Wong:2013sca, Khuntia:2018znt, Tsallis:1987eu, Bhattacharyya:2015hya}.
 This distribution function explains the transverse momentum spectra of final state particles in both hadronic and HIC collisions at a larger $p_{\rm{T}}$-range very well while taking care of both the aspects of particle production, namely, the pQCD-based and non-pQCD-based processes.
 Further, it contains two important parameters: effective temperature (T) or Tsallis temperature and non-extensive parameter (q).
 This non-extensive parameter indicates the degree of deviation of the system from an equilibrium state, which is correlated with the Tsallis temperature.
-The effective temperature doesn't give the full picture of the particle production dynamics at the freeze-out due to the finite or rather significant contribution from the radial flow-effects~\cite{Ghosh:2014eqa, Khuntia:2018znt}.
-Thus, in this work, we have studied the kinetic freeze-out temperature ($\rm{T}_{kfo}$) using $\Lambda_{c}^{+}$ and $\rm{D}^{0}$ in the pp system.
-Since charged-particle multiplicity is a good replacement for centrality in the pp system and acts as a proxy for the number of constituents formed in a system after the collision, we have studied the freeze-out scenario with charged-particle multiplicity.
+The effective temperature at the freeze-out carries the information of the random thermal motion in terms of the thermal temperature and the collective effects constituting a common radial flow velocity~\cite{Ghosh:2014eqa, Khuntia:2018znt}.
+Since charged-particle multiplicity is a good replacement for centrality in the pp system and acts as a proxy for the number of constituents formed in a system after the collision, we have studied the production dynamics of heavy-flavor particles with charged-particle multiplicity.
 Through various studies~\cite{ Rath:2019cpe, Patra:2020gzw}, it is understood that different regions of $p_{\rm{T}}$-spectra could shed more light on the origin of particle hadronization while traversing through the medium.
-With this in mind, we have also investigated the variation of freeze-out scenarios with transverse momentum spectra.
-Further, in the HIC, since the midrapidity regions are mostly dominated by gluons while forward rapidity by the constituent quarks, it is interesting to study the rapidity dependence of particle production, which is explored here.
+With this in mind, we have also investigated the variation of particle production dynamics using transverse momentum spectra.
+Further, in the HIC, since the midrapidity regions are mostly dominated by gluons while forward rapidity by the constituent quarks~\cite{Wang:2006xq, Wang:2007zv}, it is interesting to study the rapidity dependence of particle production, which is explored here.\\